Why is fragrance an issue?

 The chemicals in fragrances can worsen breathing and trigger immune system reactions in many people.
 Reactions can range from subtle (e.g. fatigue and IBS) to life-threatening, (e.g. anaphylaxis).
-Fragrance can be as harmful as cigarette smoke, damaging people’s bodies over time.
+Fragrance is not regulated by the FDA and often contains hazardous chemicals known to damage our bodies over time.

 How many people?